samueldsingh/data-engineering/interview_questions/intro-to-python.md

 Garbage collection releases memory when no object is in use.
 It is like a recycling system in computers where the system deletes the unused object and reuses its memory slot for new objects.

+When we assign the new name or placed it in containers such as a dictionary or tuple, the reference count increases its value.
+If we reassign the reference to an object, the reference counts decreases its value if.
+It also decreases its value when the object's reference goes out of scope or an object is deleted.
+As we know, Python uses the dynamic memory allocation which is managed by the Heap data structure.
+Memory Heap holds the objects and other data structures that will be used in the program.
+Python memory manager manages the allocation or de-allocation of the heap memory space through the API functions.

+The Python garbage collector initiates its execution with the program and is activated if the reference count falls to zero.

 - Python has an automated garbage collection system.
 - Python has algorithms to deallocate objects and it has two ways to delete the unused objects from the memory.